Krzmbrzl/ArmaPreprocessorTestCases/results/README.md

 # Results
-This direcotry holds the preprocessed results of the inputs that can be found in the ../tests/ directory.
-All results have been produced using the Arma (3) preprocessor directly.
-No external tools involved.
+This directory holds a bunch of preprocessed input that can be used as a test-case for any preprocessor-implementation trying to mimic the Arma (3) preprocessor.
+The content that was fed into the preprocessor in order to produce the listed outputs, can be found in the ../tests/ directory.